porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

 ## Political systems

 Political systems define the process for making official government decisions.
 They usually comprise the governmental legal and economic system, social and cultural system, and other state and government specific systems.
 In reality this is a very complex system involving the questions of who should have authority and what the government influence on its people and economy should be.

-Besides the ranking below there are some other spectrums that can be used:

-- a social-cultural axis relative to the [liberal values](https://en.wikipedia.org/wiki/Liberal_values)

 ### Social anthropological political systems

-Political systems as categorised by social anthropologists:
+A broad starting place are the political systems as categorised by social anthropologists:

 - Uncentralised systems